 You don't want what you think you do

 For example, let's say you want a new job and you say "I want a new job."
 But what you really want is financial security and safety.
-Maybe you can get this some other way, aside from working at a new job, is that acceptable?
+Maybe you can get this some other way, aside from working at a new job.
+Is that acceptable to you?
 Then ask for that and see what comes up.
-You may not even want financial security, you may have to go a level deeper even from that desire.
-There is a chance that getting that job doesn't satify those true desires.
-It could actually just make things take longer to come to you.
+You may not even want financial security, you may have to go a level deeper into that desire, like a feeling safe or free.
+There is a chance that getting that job doesn't satisfy those true desires.
+It could actually just make those things you really want take longer to come to you.
 You could get a job that costs you a lot in laundry, time and energy and all you have left at the end of the day is a stronger sense of lack.
 Let me give you a few more examples of common assumptions I find.

 You want to be thin (or have a thin significant other).
 Maybe you really just want to be happy with yourself and healthy.
 Or maybe you want to be able to get around easier or fit into some new clothes.
 Being thin is just what you think you need to have those things.
 You are assuming by being thin, you will have what you want, but chances are you will still have the same gap even if you achieve that goal, if you are coming at it from the wrong place.